Installation

 Does TLP conflict with other power management tools?

-Simultaneous use of another tool means that TLP’s settings will be overwritten by the other tool’s settings (and vice versa), making actual power savings unpredictable.
-The individual tools are discussed below.
+This is because all power management tools essentially control a similar set of kernel tunables.
+Therefore, TLP’s tuning will be overriden by the other tool (and vice versa), making the actual power savings unpredictable.
+The individual tools involved are discussed below.

 GNOME and KDE Desktop: usually include power-profiles-daemon, see below.